Cobertos/Themerizer/Readme.md

 Themerizer.loc.pageNumber = 1; //If /page/# appears in the url, we'll get it, otherwise 1

-Themerizer.loc.pageRequest = An object with a bunch of data on it or like no data depending on the pageType (you'll have to read below)
+Themerizer.loc.pageRequest = An object with the other Tumblr theme related data (lots of data or none depending on the page type).
 ```